Going from employee to small business owner – 6 steps to follow

 Contact forms (and email responses)

 If you’re providing a service rather than selling a product, then make sure your website uses contact forms which, when filled in, send pre-written emails as a holding response until you can reply in person.
 Make sure anyone who contacts you via one of these forms knows how long they’ll have to wait before you get back to them (48 hours is probably the maximum here) and then make sure you get back in touch within that time period.
-You can use something like the 123 Reg Email Marketing tool to create contact forms and send automated responses.

 Open source your calendar